anurajbhandari5/Computer-Vision/README.md

 ![](assests/rgb.png)

 # Day 2.0
-Learn to draw different geometric shapes with OpenCV. using these these functions : cv.line(), cv.circle() , cv.rectangle(), cv.ellipse(), cv.putText() etc.
+Learn How to draw different geometric shapes with OpenCV. using these these functions : cv.line(), cv.circle() , cv.rectangle(), cv.ellipse(), cv.putText() etc.